mwlon/pcodec/docs/format.md

-# Pcodec Format Spec
+# Pco Format Spec

-This document aims to describe the pcodec format exactly.
+This document aims to describe the Pco format exactly.

 All values encoded are unsigned integers.
 All bit packing (and thus integer encoding) is done in a little-endian fashion.